Atahanka/Atahanka/README.md

 ### 🧪 Featured Projects

 #### 🔬 OmicsCL
-**Multi-omics cancer subtype discovery with unsupervised contrastive learning**
+**Unsupervised contrastive learning for cancer subtype discovery and survival stratification**
-Survival-aware embedding, transformer-based fusion, and clustering for real-world genomics.
+Integrates gene expression, DNA methylation, and miRNA profiles using contrastive learning and a survival-aware loss function for effective clustering and patient stratification.

-#### ⚖ ADAFAIREA Framework
+#### ⚖ ADAFAIREA
-**Adaptive Fairness & Explainability in Real-Time Algorithms**
+**Adaptive fairness and explainability for real-time AI models**
-Modular AI pipeline designed for responsible decision-making and dynamic interpretability.
+A modular framework that integrates fairness and explainability into AI systems, ensuring ethical, interpretable, and adaptable machine learning models.

 #### 🛡 X-Ray Scatter Protection System
-**Swift-based application for real-time scatter reduction in medical imaging**
+**Swift-based application for real-time scatter prediction in medical imaging**
 Leverages LiDAR, CoreML, and 3D spatial computation to assist radiological safety.

 #### 🖼 PictoSort
-**On-device photo organization with semantic search**
+**AI-powered photo organization**
-AI-driven photo sorting with privacy-first, CoreML-powered classification — fast, intuitive, offline.
+Uses machine learning to automatically sort and categorize images based on visual content.

-#### 📚 SOSM_Theory
+#### 📚 SOSM
-**Theoretical exploration of Student-Optimal Stable Matching**
+**Self-Organizing Survival Manifolds for unsupervised discovery of prognostic structures in biological systems**
-Algorithmic modeling, simulation, and complexity profiling of stable matching theory.
+A theory where survival dynamics emerge from geodesic flows on latent biological manifolds, connecting survival, thermodynamic efficiency, and optimal transport for label-free prognosis.

 #### 🔢 Prime Sum Approximation
 **Improved logarithmic estimate for the sum of primes**